 Due to the ongoing global energy crisis, households, particularly those on lower incomes, are feeling the pinch from rising energy bills.
-And, while the Energy Bills Support Scheme discount of £400 and the Energy Price Guarantee will provide some support for households over the winter, this cost of living crisis will have a serious impact on household poverty in Scotland, where already a quarter of households were in fuel poverty in 2019.
-Therefore, building more energy efficient homes and improving existing inefficient properties will be crucial.
+And, while the Energy Bills Support Scheme (support ended March 2023) discount of £400 and the Energy Price Guarantee (support extended to end of June 2023) provided some support for households over the winter, this cost of living crisis is having a serious impact on household poverty in Scotland, where already a quarter of households were in fuel poverty in 2019.
+Therefore, building more energy efficient homes and improving existing inefficient properties will be crucial to protect households from future energy market shocks.